AdrianAntico/RetroFit/README.md

 ## **Quick Note**
 This package is currently in its beginning stages.
 Starting off will be supervised learning functions for regression, classification, and multiclass types.
 I incorporate usage of my companion packages:

-- PolarsFE: feature engineering using polars
+- `PolarsFE`: feature engineering with polars
-- QuickEcharts: visualization using Echarts.js
+- `QuickEcharts`: visualization with Echarts.js

 ## **Installation**
 ```python